top of page

 ABOUT HAVERON FINE ART

-Born in Oxford in 2000, Xander Haveron-Jones read English Language and Literature at the University of Oxford, and completed his Master’s degree in History of Art at the Courtauld Institute, London.
+Born in Oxford in 2000, Xander Haveron-Jones read English Language and Literature at the University of Oxford, before completing his Master’s degree in History of Art at the Courtauld Institute, London.

-Having specialised in fine and contemporary art at a Chelsea auction house, Xander founded Haveron Fine Art in January 2025.
-Following his discovery of an important oil painting by the influential satirist Henry Wigstead (likely the only known surviving oil by Wigstead), he sold the work to Yale University's Lewis Walpole Library in April 2025.
+Having specialised in fine art at a Chelsea auction house, Xander founded Haveron Fine Art in January 2025.
+Following his discovery of an important oil painting by the influential satirist Henry Wigstead (likely his only known surviving painting), he sold the work to Yale University's Lewis Walpole Library in April 2025.
 The painting joins the LWL's outstanding holding of 18th century British satire and caricature.

-Spanning from the 16th century to the contemporary, Haveron Fine Art integrates the academic and the decorative, offering Old Master paintings alongside contemporary sculpture.
-This diversified and aesthetic approach looks to revive the eclecticism of Britain’s great collections, crossing centuries and continents to promote a wide-reaching taste.
+Haveron Fine Art endeavours to integrate the academic with the decorative, offering Old Master paintings of both historic and aesthetic value.
+A diversified approach looks to revive the eclecticism of Britain’s great collections, crossing centuries and continents to promote a wide-reaching taste.

-Please direct any enquiries or observations to xander@haveronfineart.co.uk, where Xander would be pleased to discuss the available works, acquisitions, and general observations.
+Please direct any enquiries to xander@haveronfineart.co.uk.
+Xander would be pleased to discuss the available works, acquisitions, and general observations.

 Henry Wigstead